Selatiyal/Selatiyal/README.md

-- 👋 Hi, I’m @Selatiyal
+- 👋 Hi, I’m Selatiyal
 - 👀 I’m interested in reading,coding, and other fun stuffs like football.
 - 🌱 I’m currently learning in Haramaya University a Department of software engineering.
 - 💞️ I’m looking to collaborate on software development.
-- 📫 How to reach me? -Telegram & Instagram-@selatiyal_t.
+- 📫 How to reach me?
+- Telegram & Instagram-@selatiyal_t.
--                      -Facebook-selatiyal Tensay
+- Facebook-selatiyal Tensay
--                      -GitHub-Selatiyal
+- GitHub-Selatiyal
--                      -E-mail-stensay48@gmail.com
+- E-mail-stensay48@gmail.com

 <!---
 Selatiyal/Selatiyal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.